 Why A Branded Content Hub?

 Search engines are not typically interested in driving traffic to your website, products, and sales pages.
-This fact makes content marketing with owned content all the more important in order to achieve your goals.
+This makes content marketing with owned content all the more important in order to achieve your goals.
 Create your content with search engine optimization (SEO) tactics in order to build authority and trust with the search engines — and your audience.
 When you concentrate your articles, videos, and events, the authority and trust that your content hub gains spills over to your commercial pages.
-Now search engines are more likely to drive traffic to your website.
+As a result, search engines are more likely to drive traffic to your website.

 A great SEO strategy will help you create content for the roughly 20 percent of people who will find your business through organic search and paid promotion.
 Your strategy will also provide the context for the people you meet through personal networking.

-Branded Content Hubs: Your Media HQ
+Branded Content Hub: Your Media HQ

 Built on a technology platform, your branded content hub will:

 - Bolster audience engagement with news and trends.

 - Exchange thought-leading views at an industry or category level.